 Reflecting On Our Past, Focused On Our Future

 Morning Star Schools were founded in Florida by the Sisters of St. Joseph of St. Augustine in 1956 at the request of Archbishop Joseph P. Hurley.
 Archbishop Hurley wished to provide a Catholic education for students who were physically handicapped.
 When Morning Star School was first opened in the Riverside section of Jacksonville, the school operated as an agency of Catholic Charities and was staffed by the Sisters of St. Joseph.
-In 1968, the student population outgrew its Riverside facilities and moved to its present location in the Arlington section of Jacksonville.
-In the 1980’s as enrollment continued to increase, it was determined that the greater need was to provide an appropriate educational environment for children with specific learning disabilities, attention deficit disorders, dyslexia, and mild emotional handicaps.
+In 1968, the student population outgrew its Riverside facilities and moved to its present location in Arlington.
+In the 1980’s as enrollment continued to increase, it was determined that the greater need was to provide an appropriate educational environment for children with specific learning differences.
 Today, Morning Star School continues to thrive and evolve.
-Our latest endeavor, and greatest need, is to offer a high school program for our students.
-Please see our “Building A Brighter Future” campaign page for more information on the opportunity and how you can help.
+Our latest endeavor, and greatest need, was to offer a high school program for our students.
+As of 2017 the school now serves K – 12 grades.
+Click HERE for more information about our new High School and the “Building A Brighter Future” capital campaign.